Briefings Tracks

 Human Factors

-The Human Factors track focuses on people in security: how their decisions can affect the security of the organization, and how engineering and technology can help.
+The Human Factors track focuses on the impact of humans to security: how their decisions can affect their security or the security of the organization, and how engineering and technology can help.
 This includes the way people make decisions and how to influence those decisions as an attacker or defender.
-It also includes how to reduce their decision load and the organizational (and potentially economic) factors that surround those decisions.
+It also includes how to reduce their cognitive load and the organizational (and potentially economic) factors that surround those decisions.
+(The regulatory forces might be better in the Policy track.)
 This track welcomes submissions on how to get individuals or groups to act against their interest, including the use of disinformation or misinformation.
 This track is open to new and original ideas about use of generative AI insofar as they manipulate or influence people.
-It also includes new ways to strengthen technology and other solutions to decrease harm.
-This track is not about career development/BOFH stories/simple ploys like buying a UPS outfit or using voice cloning or deepfake video/sploits to make the browser draw a fake UI.
+It also welcomes new ways to strengthen technology and other solutions to decrease harm.
+This track is not about career development, BOFH stories, sploits to make the browser draw a fake UI, or simple ploys like buying a UPS outfit or using voice cloning or deepfake video.

 Track Lead